AuScope/geomodel-2-3dweb/README.md

 [make_boreholes.py](web_build/make_boreholes.py) is a script to create a database of NVCL borehole objects to display within the model.
 See this [README](web_build/README.md) for more information.

+## Workflows

+### Build API Backend

+Triggers: manual dispatch, push to master

+Function:
+  - Make Python API directory
+  - Make borehole database
+  - Make Python package state files
+  - All outputs are exported as artifacts

+### Build Models Backend

+Triggers: push to master

+Function:
+  - Make models 3d web assets
+  - Web assets are exported as artifacts

+### Release API Backend

+Triggers: Push to a release tag

+Function:
+  - Creates a backend release
+  - Adds the files from the latest successful 'Build API Backend' action to the release

+**NB: After running this release the 'Release Models Backed' action (below) should be ran to add model files to backend build and create a docker build**

+### Release Models Backend

+Triggers: Manual dispatch on provided tag

+Function:
+  - Release web assets from the latest successful 'Build Models Backend' action to the release

+### Pages Build Deployment

+Triggers: dynamic

+Function:
+  - Creates documentation deployed to https://auscope.github.io/geomodel-2-3dweb/

+### Testing

+Triggers: Push to master, pull_request to master

+Function:
+  - Runs all the unit and regression tests

 ## Release Procedure

 1. Tag with "PORTAL_RELEASE_YYYYMMDD" annotated tag